inokufu/opendata/README.md

-# Welcome on Inokufu opendata
+# Welcome on Inokufu Opendata Repository

-This repo hosts Inokufu's open source projects and open datasets.
+This repository hosts Inokufu's open source projects and open datasets.

+Here you'll find some of our datasets about the Education and Professional Training industies

-If you want to contribute and/or help us better understand the evolution of the Education and Professional Training industies, send us a message at [contact@inokufu.com](mailto:contact@inokufu.com)
+If you want to contribute and/or help us, send us a message at [contact@inokufu.com](mailto:contact@inokufu.com)